CryptoChat-dev/cryptochat/README.md

 [Official Instance](https://cryptochat.dev), [Roadmap](https://github.com/CryptoChat-dev/cryptochat/projects/1), [Legal](https://cryptochat.dev/legal), [Email](mailto:contact@cryptochat.dev)

+[NOTICE TO DEVELOPERS]

+This repository is now archived because of the release of its successor, [CryptoChat 2.0](https://github.com/CryptoChat-Dev/CryptoChat2).

+[NOTICE TO DEVELOPERS]

 CryptoChat is a simple, secure and beautiful chat webapp.
 Chatting has never been so satisfying.

 ## Features